 Kirsty's first Fuselit editorial

-While Fuselit occupies a lot of her free time, she is also regularly invited to perform her own poetry in London, has been published in a wide variety of magazines and websites, and has recently joined Jon Stone in the Sidekick Books venture, gathering together and publishing small, illustrated multi-poet anthologies.
-She has co-run a number of poetry nights, including launches for Fuselit, and regularly reports on unusual literary goings-on via the online journal Cut Out & Keep.
+While Fuselit occupies a lot of her free time, she also regularly performs her own poetry in London, has been published in a wide variety of magazines and websites, and, along with Jon Stone, edits the ever-growingstream of Sidekick Books multi-poet anthologies.
+She has co-run a number of poetry nights, including book abnd magazine launches, and regularly reports on unusual literary goings-on via the online journal Cut Out & Keep.

 Kirsty comperes the launch of Fuselit: Aquarium at the Betsey Trotwood